The Complete Guide to Buying a Chaise Lounge

 High-Density Polyethylene (HDPE) Lumber as a Material for Chaise Lounges

-HDPE is a synthetic resin for building solid, high-quality, durable outdoor furniture.
-Its cost is offset by the luxury, comfort, and resilience it provides.
-It’s a perfect material for a stylish outdoor chaise lounge.
+HDPE is a fantastic choice if you're looking for solid, high-quality, durable outdoor furniture.
+Its resilience against the elements makes it the perfect material for outdoor chaise lounges.

 • It is easy to maintain, needing just a soft-bristle brush and a simple solution of water and mild dish soap.

-• HDPE is highly durable and completely resistant to wind, water, and rust.
+• HDPE is supremely durable and completely resistant to wind, water, and rust.

 • HDPE is infinitely recyclable and is often made from recycled milk jugs.